lowercasenumbers/lowercasenumbers.github.io/_posts/HTB/2023-10-27-htb-bashed.md

 ```

 While the scan is running its always a good idea to take a look at the webpage in a browser and check the source code.
-Sometimes this provides a piece of important infomration.
+Sometimes this provides a piece of important information.
 I like to do this while something else is running in order to save a little time.
 The homepage indicates that phpbash was used on this server.
 Investigating this further shows that php bash is a webshell that can be used to execute system commands

 ![phpbash homepage](/img/htb/bashed/phpbash.png)